Healing Developmental Trauma: How Early Trauma Affects Self-Regulation, Self-Image, and the Capacity for Relationship

 By Laurence Heller, PhD and Aline LaPierre, PsyD

-This book introduces a new paradigm for understanding human development and the symptoms that result from developmental trauma.
-Now translated in nine languages, the book emphasizes working with a person’s strengths, capacities, and resiliency to regulate the nervous system and promote connection to self and others.
+This book introduces a new paradigm for understanding human development by looking at identity through the lens of developmental trauma.
+Now translated in ten languages, the book emphasizes working with a person’s strengths, capacities, and resiliency to regulate the nervous system and promote connection to self and others.

 Developmental trauma is the result of ongoing injurious parenting that is beyond a child’s control.
 Naturally open-hearted, innocent children are unprepared for physical abuse, emotional betrayal, and relational neglect.
 In addition, traumatizing families seldom teach their children the skills to cope with the roller coaster of their painful emotions, confused thoughts, and dysregulated physiology, leaving them unprepared for the challenges of adult life.

-Adults who grew up in misattuned or hostile family environments often do not realize that their struggle with anxiety, lack of confidence, shame, self-hatred, depression, anger, violent behavior, and difficulties in relationships are the outcome of the physical and emotional trauma sustained within the family ― what is referred to as developmental trauma.
+Adults who grew up in misattuned or hostile family environments often do not realize that their struggle with anxiety, lack of confidence, shame, self-hatred, depression, anger, violent behavior, and difficulties in relationships are the outcome of the physical and emotional trauma sustained within the family ― what is referred to as developmental trauma or Complex PTSD.

 Paperback: 320 pages

 Publisher: North Atlantic Books (1st edition: September 25, 2012)

 Healing Developmental Trauma provides clear guidance to help us hold, with knowledge and self-compassion, those seemingly irreconcilable opposites and is a vital and accessible map supporting emotional maturity and psycho-spiritual growth.